tuist/tuist/docs/docs/guides/develop/projects.md

 ## Tuist Projects

-Tuist Projects is a viable alternative that aids in surmounting these challenges while maintaining complexity and costs at an acceptable level.
-It considers Xcode projects as a fundamental element, ensuring resilience against future Xcode updates, and utilizes Xcode project generation to offer teams a modularization-focused declarative API.
+Tuist Projects is a viable alternative that helps to overcome these challenges while keeping complexity and costs at an acceptable level.
+It considers Xcode projects as a fundamental element, ensuring resilience against future Xcode updates, and leverages Xcode project generation to provide teams with a modularization-focused declarative API.
 Tuist uses the project declaration to **simplify the complexities of modularization**, **optimize workflows** like build or test across various environments, and facilitate and **democratize the evolution of Xcode projects**.

 ## Project generation as a foundation